What Do Retirement Plans Provide When a Contributor Dies?

 or - contributed for at least 10 years.

-* Your contributory period begins the year you turn 18 or on January 1, 1966, if you reached age 18 before that date.
-Your contributory period ends when you begin receiving your retirement pension, when you die, or when you reach age 70.
+* Your contributory period begins the year you turn 18.
+Your contributory period ends when you begin receiving your retirement pension, when you die, or when you reach age 72.

 The

-QPP provides 3 types of benefits in the event of a contributor's death:
+QPP provides three types of benefits in the event of a contributor's death:

 The death benefit